mcclure/emily/doc/manual.md

 If *[arg 1]* is equal to the target, returns `true`.
 Otherwise returns `null`.

 Notice something very alarming: In 0.1 this is a method on number.
 It is not present on true, false, strings, or objects.
 This will be fixed in later versions.

+## About user closures

+Everything in Emily "is a function", so what we usually think of as "a function"-- a block of reusable code you define-- in Emily is just one particular kind of function, called a "closure".
+Closures are created with the ^ operator; if you see a ^, you know you're making a closure.

+Closures consist of a group (`()`, `{}` or `[]`) full of code, but they carry around several pieces of information with them:

+    - A list of argument names.
+    - The scope in which it was defined.
+    - Each closure knows whether or not to create `return`.
+    - Each closure knows whether and how to create object context (`current`, `this` and `super`).
+See "about objects" below.

+These four things are determined by how the scope was created.

+When a closure executes, its code executes in a special scope with the enclosing scope as parent; this new scope is pre-populated with whichever of `return`, `current`, `this` and `super` are appropriate, then with all arguments.
+The behavior of assignment-- in other words, `set`, `let` and `=`-- is determined by the kind of group.
+In the case of an unscoped group (`^()`) they will "fall through" and occur directly in the enclosing scope.
+In the case of a scoped group (`^{}`) will exist in a new scope, created just for the function application, which is a child of the enclosing scope. (`^[]` is not allowed.)

+TODO: Explain the behavior of set and let on an argument variable.

+### return

+`return` is populated into the scope each time a function executes.
+It behaves the same way as `return` in other languages; putting a value after "return" causes the function to immediately terminate and its call site evaluate to the returned value.
+There is one way `return` differs from other languages: `return` is not a keyword, but rather is just a name given to a function, a special function called a "continuation" which when called causes program execution to jump somewhere else.
+Because `return` is thus a value like any other, the value of `return` can be stored in a variable and can even outlive the function call itself.
+This can lead to a sort of time travel:

+    savedReturn = null
+    value = do ^(
+        savedReturn = return

+        return 5
+    )
+    println value
+    value > 0 ? savedReturn (value - 1) : println "done"

+Continuations are basically the functional-programming equivalent of GOTO.

+## About objects